January 2023 – My new year started with the milestone of making $100,000 on Upwork.

 Long work collaborations with the clients are an absolute key to making money as a freelancer.
 You’ve got to work on building a strong work relationship with your clients that lasts long.

-Think like this, you’ve done the toughest task of getting the job, among hundreds of freelancers, the client have picked you to do their job, so all you need to build a long lasting work collaboration is do your job well.
+Think like this; you’ve done the toughest task of getting the job, among hundreds of freelancers, the client has picked you to do their job, so all you need to build a long-lasting work collaboration is do your job well.

 Always stay transparent, communicate frequently and appropriately and try to deliver extra than you promised.
 A client will only keep on working with you if you offer them value more than what they are paying you.

 Communication is the number 1 skill you need to have for success as a freelancer.
 Of course it helps in life as well but we’ll stick to freelancing here.

 From a strong profile to a captivating job proposal, and of course the hiring interview, you will need great communication at each and every pivotal point of freelancing.

 Even when you’ve got the job, communication is important throughout.
 Make sure you are available for communication on the set hours and especially at the beginning of the work collaboration, because that is when client does not know much about you, so the relationship is at a vulnerable stage, but even when you have worked together for long, good communication is key for a happy client.